 The regulated unit number is indicated in brackets for each unit (eg M/100/7116).
-However, to make cross-referencing assessment and moderation easier, we've used a sequential numbering system in this document.
+However, to make cross-referencing assessment and moderation easier, we've used a sequential numbering system in this document for each unit.

 For further information or guidance about this qualification please contact our Product Development team on 0191 239 8000.